laravel/docs/billing.md

 <a name="handling-stripe-webhooks"></a>
 ## Handling Stripe Webhooks

 Stripe can notify your application of a variety of events via webhooks.
-By default a route that points to Cashier's webhook controller is configured through its service provider.
-This controller will handle all incoming webhook requests and dispatch them to the proper controller method.
+By default, a route that points to Cashier's webhook controller is configured through the Cashier service provider.
+This controller will handle all incoming webhook requests.

 By default, this controller will automatically handle cancelling subscriptions that have too many failed charges (as defined by your Stripe settings), customer updates, customer deletions, subscription updates, and payment method changes; however, as we'll soon discover, you can extend this controller to handle any webhook event you like.

-Next, make sure to configure the webhook URL in your Stripe control panel settings.
+To ensure your application can handle Stripe webhooks, be sure to configure the webhook URL in the Stripe control panel.
 The full list of all webhooks you should configure in the Stripe control panel are:

 - `customer.subscription.updated`
 - `customer.subscription.deleted`